 The safest way to take any medication is precisely as the doctor ordered.
 Upping your dosage or decreasing the time between doses can be a slippery slope towards addiction.
 Like many other drugs, the more prescription medication you take, the more you need to feel its effects.

-If you feel like you are becoming reliant on prescription medication, or you are no longer feeling its effects, talk to your GP.
-They'll be able to give you options to look at to ensure that you remain free from addiction to prescription medication.
+If you feel like you are becoming reliant on prescription medication, or you are no longer feeling its effects, talk to your GP before seeking prescription drug rehab.
+Your GP will be able to give you first-step options to look at to ensure that you remain free from prescription medication addiction.